cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

 	}
 }

-bbsClient.UpdateDesiredLRP(logger, processGuid, update)
+// Note: error handling is left out of the example for brevity. bbsClient.UpdateDesiredLRP(logger, processGuid, update)

 // While the update is in progress, CancelUpdateLRP may be called to cancel to current update and